Overview of Tennessee Mortgages

 Tennessee Jumbo Loan Rates

 Jumbo loans are home loans that are bigger than the conforming loan limit set in each county.
-In most parts of the country, and most parts of Tennessee, the limit is $417,000, meaning if you take out a home loan that’s more expensive than that you have a jumbo loan.
-If you’re considering a jumbo loan for your mortgage, keep in mind than they come with higher interest rates.
+In many parts of the country, as well as most of Tennessee, the limit is $726,200, though some high-cost counties in the state have limits higher than that.
+That means that if you take out a home loan that’s more expensive than these figures, you'll have a "jumbo" loan.
+If you’re considering a jumbo loan for your mortgage, keep in mind that they come with higher interest rates.

 Tennessee ARM Loan Rates